Tanzimat

 The Tanzimat (Note: Currently, in French, the word Tanzimat is used as a plural, as in Les Tanzimat.
 At the time, when French was a common language for the educated in the empire, the word was often treated in the singular, as Le Tanzimat.) (تنظيمات, Tanzimât, lit.
 'Reorganization') was a period of reforms in the Ottoman Empire that began with the Edict of Gülhane of 1839 and ended with the First Constitutional Era in 1876.
 Driven by reformist statesmen such as Mustafa Reşid Pasha, Mehmed Emin Âli Pasha, and Fuad Pasha, under Sultans Abdul Mejid and Abdul Aziz, the reforms sought to reverse the empire's decline by modernizing legal, military, and administrative systems while promoting Ottomanism (equality for all subjects).
-Though secular courts, modern education, and infrastructure like railways, were introduced, the reforms faced resistance from conservative clerics, exacerbated ethnic tensions in the Balkans, and saddled the empire with crippling foreign debt.
-The Tanzimat’s legacy remains contested: some historians credit it with establishing a powerful national government, while others argue it accelerated imperial fragmentation.
+Though the secular Nizamiye Courts (Regular Courts), modern education, and infrastructure like railways, were introduced, the reforms faced resistance from conservative clerics, exacerbated ethnic tensions in the Balkans, and saddled the empire with crippling foreign debt.
+The Tanzimat's legacy remains contested: some historians credit it with establishing a powerful national government, while others argue it accelerated imperial fragmentation.

 Different functions of government received reform, were completely reorganized, or started from scratch.
 Among institutions that received significant attention throughout this period included legislative functions, trade policy, secularization and codification of the legal system, crackdowns on the slave trade, education, property law, law enforcement, and the military.
 Ottoman statesmen also worked with reformers of the many confessional communities of the empire, millets, to codify — and in some cases democratize — their confessional governments.

 The reforms of the Tanzimat built on previous reform efforts of Sultan Mahmud II.
 In its height, the Porte's bureaucracy overshadowed the sultans.
 After a period of chaos following Âlî Pasha's death in 1871, the spirit of reorganization turned towards the imperial social contract, in the form of the 1876 Ottoman Constitution, written by Midhat Pasha.
 The Tanzimat Period is considered to have ended with the chaos of the Great Eastern Crisis (1875–1878).
 However, reform efforts continued into the Hamidian, Young Turk, and One-Party period.